DeveKoke/comicshop-fullstack-proyect/README.md

 For future versions, I plan to implement a hamburger menu for the mobile version.
 An authentication process for users to make purchases might also be added, which could involve changing or introducing a SQL database.
 Additionally, more sections like a listing of store events by dates are expected to be included in the future.

-The above is a summary of a GitHub repository.
-Here's the translated text and code in a Markdown format.